-J/ Print F 1 Date of Birth last four digits of SSN Α (see reverse for instructions.
-This section ndoes not constitute a medical o rder.)
-B ₩ Cardiopulmonary Re Patient has no pulse an ☐ Attempt resuscitation/CPR. on/DNAR. С Medical Interventions: Patient is breathing and/or has a pulse. □ Full Treatment: Use all appropriate medical and surgical int ventilation in an intensive care setting, if indicated to support Limited Treatment: Use appropriate medical treatment, suc oxygen and noninvasive positive airway pressure.
-Generally □ Transfer to hospital for medical interventions. □ Treatment of Symptoms Only/Comfort Measures: Use and by any route, positioning, wound care, and other measures to Use oxygen, suctioning, and manual treatment of airway obsuse antibiotics only to promote comfort.
-Transfer only if comfort to Other Orders: t life.
-Transfer to a hospital, if the as antibiotics and IV fluids, avoid intensive care. et in current setting. hy medications, including pair to keep clean, warm, dry, and struction as needed for comfo n medication, d comfortable.
-D Artificially Administered Fluids and Nutrition: Always offer for Long-term artificial nutrition □ Defined trial period of artificial nutrition: Length of trial: □ No artificial nutrition □ hydration only □ none (co Goa Orders Discussed With: □ Patient □ Guardian □ Surrogate (per DE Surrogacy Statute) □ Other □ Agent under healthcare POA/or AHCD □ □ Parent of a minor Printed Name & p E Print Name of Authorized Representative Relation to Patient If I lose capacity, my Authorized Representative may not change or void this DMOST Phone # SIGNATURES: Patient/Authorized Representative/ Parent (mandatory) I have discussed this information with my Physician / APRN / PA Physician / APRN / PA (r nandatory) F Signature Date Signature Print Name Date Time If Authorized Representative signs, the medical record must document that a physician has determined the Print Address patient's incapacity & the Authorized Representative's authority, in accordance with DE law.
+1_1 Print P atient's Name (last, first, middle) Date of Birth last four digits of SSN A (see reverse for instructions.
+This sectio n does not constitute a medical order.)
+B ∮∮∮ Cardiopulmonary R Patient has no pulse a □ Attempt resuscitation/CPR.
+NAR. с Medical Interventions: Patient is breathing and/or has a pulse.
+Full Treatment: Use all appropriate medical and surgical in ventilation in an intensive care setting, if indicated to suppo Limited Treatment: Use appropriate medical treatment, su oxygen and noninvasive positive airway pressure.
+Generall Transfer to hospital for medical interventions.
+Treatment of Symptoms Only/Comfort Measures: Use a by any route, positioning, wound care, and other measures Use oxygen, suctioning, and manual treatment of airway ob Use antibiotics only to promote comfort.
+Transfer only if comfort terventions, including intubation a t life.
+Transfer to a hospital, if nec ch as antibiotics and IV fluids, as y avoid intensive care. et in current setting. ny medications, including pain me to keep clean, warm, dry, and cor struction as needed for comfort. xessary. indicated.
+May use edication, mfortable.
+D Artificially Administered Fluids and Nutrition: Always offer the Long-term artificial nutrition Defined trial period of artificial nutrition: Length of trial: No artificial nutrition No artificial nutrition Goal: d desired.
+E Orders Discussed With: Patient Guardian Surrogate (per DE Surrogacy Statute) Other Agent under healthcare POA/or AHCD Parent of a minor ph.# ph.# Printed Name & phor Signature ie number Print Name of Authorized Representative Relation to Patient If I lose capacity, my Authorized Representative may not change Phone # SIGNATURES: Patient/Authorized Representative/ Parent (mandatory) I have discussed this information with my Physician / APRN / PA Physician / APRN / PA (man • F Signature Date Signature Print Name Date Time If Authorized Representative signs, the medical record must document that a physician has determined the patient's incapacity & the Authorized Representative's Print Address authority, in accordance with DE law.
 License Number Phone #